Excitaprint/atlalert/developer-log.md

 * Script to clean up text in header, call it in body pass it to `template literal` for good typography!
 Key to app!
 * Fix spacing, see mockup vs prototype PNG

+# 10/27/25

+* Typography script in header:
+> Remove underlines
+> Remove "Preliminary information" in headlines if body starts w that
+> Split header at first colon: put rest on line beneath & drop line height?
+> Remove Z1_3 or any police codes in header: it starts w ceratin number